The start of the Great War

 Brother, can you spare me a thousand miles of track?

-This brings us to Russia and their troubles.
-Recent events proved to Russia that they needed serious modernizing.
-In particular, they needed a serious bulk-up of their railroad system.
+This brings us to Russia and its troubles.
+Recent events proved to Russia that they needed major modernizing.
+In particular, they needed a major bulk-up of their railroad system.

 Russia needed a friend.